 Breathe with the orb

 No counting, no narration.
 The sphere expands for your inhale, settles for your exhale.
-At 0.1 Hz, heart rate and breathing synchronize (0° phase), producing maximal HRV amplitude 1.
+Optional gentle haptics and a soft tone can mark the turn.

 03